masesgroup/KEFCore/src/documentation/index.md

 The repository code and releases may contain bugs, the release cycle depends from critical discovered issues and/or enhancement requested from this or other projects.

-Looking for the help of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) experts?
-MASES Group can help you design, build, deploy, and manage [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) applications.
+Looking for the help of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka™](https://kafka.apache.org/) experts?
+MASES Group can help you design, build, deploy, and manage [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka™](https://kafka.apache.org/) applications.

 ---

 ## Scope of the project

-This project aims to create a provider to access the information stored within an Apache Kafka cluster using the paradigm behind Entity Framework.
+This project aims to create a provider to access the information stored within an Apache Kafka™ cluster using the paradigm behind Entity Framework.
 The project is based on available information within the official [EntityFrameworkCore repository](https://github.com/dotnet/efcore), many classes was copied from there as reported in the official documentation within the Microsoft website at https://docs.microsoft.com/en-us/ef/core/providers/writing-a-provider.

 ### Community and Contribution